California-Planet-Search/radvel/docs/quickstartcli.rst

     $ radvel plot -t derived -s /path/to/radvel/example_planets/HD164922.py

-Perform a model comparison testing models with progressively fewer planets.
+Perform a model comparison testing models eliminating different sets of planets, their eccentricities, and RV trends.
 If this is run a new table will be included in the summary report.

 .. code-block:: bash

-    $ radvel bic -t nplanets -s /path/to/radvel/example_planets/HD164922.py
+    $ radvel ic -t "nplanets e trend" -s /path/to/radvel/example_planets/HD164922.py

 Generate and save only the TeX code for any/all of the tables.

 .. code-block:: bash

-    $ radvel table -t params priors nplanets -s /path/to/radvel/example_planets/HD164922.py
+    $ radvel table -t params priors ic_compare -s /path/to/radvel/example_planets/HD164922.py